Soccer Dad's Middle East Media Sampler

 In addition to this early flurry of activity, the New York Times has run an ongoing campaign against Romney over the past week.
 For example, the Times published an op-ed by Jared Diamond, one of the authors cited by Romney, Romney hasn't done his homework, arguing that the candidate had misrepresented his thesis and that of David Landes.
 (The Times did not publish an op-ed by Landes's son arguing that Romney got his father's ideas correct.
 The Wall Street Journal did.)
 A column by Thomas Friedman argued that the Palestinians are doing well economically despite the occupation, echoing Erekat.

 It’s hard to succeed, Mr. Romney, when roadblocks, checkpoints and draconian restrictions on the movement of goods and people suffocate our business environment.
-It is a tribute to the indomitable spirit of our Palestinian culture that we have managed to do so well despite such onerous constraints.
+It is a tribute to the indomitable spirit of our Palestinian culture that we have managed to do so well despite such onerous constraints.“Critics say some of the profits were made possible by a lucrative telecommunications monopoly the company held for several years.”In other words if there was an exhibit of the problems Palestinian culture presented to the development of a functioning economy, Munib Masri would be a prime candidate.
+No doubt the editors of the New York Times don't expect its readers to know Masri's background; maybe they don't either.

 We are not told from whence this monopoly came—from the PA.
 The word corruption is never mentioned.
 Such a lack of curiosity about the sources of his wealth does not accord with journalistic practices in covering other stories.